cisco-open/jalapeno/README.md

 # Voltron
-#### giving applications the power to control their network treatment
+### Giving applications the power to control their network treatment

 Voltron is a collection of microservices that harness real-time network telemetry data and technologies such as segment routing.
 Voltron reveals new ways of maximizing business growth using the network.